janmg/logstash-input-azure_blob_storage/README.md

 interval defines the minimum time the registry should be saved to the registry file (by default 'data/registry.dat'), this is only needed in case the pipeline dies unexpectedly.
 During a normal shutdown the registry is also saved.

+When registry_local_path is set to a directory, the registry is save on the logstash server in that directory.
+The filename is the pipe.id

+with registry_create_policy set to resume and the registry_local_path set to a directory where the registry isn't yet created, should load from the storage account and save the registry on the local server

-During the pipeline start the plugin uses one file to learn how the JSON header and tail look like, they can also be configured manually.
+During the pipeline start for JSON codec, the plugin uses one file to learn how the JSON header and tail look like, they can also be configured manually.

 ## Running the pipeline
 The pipeline can be started in several ways.